 You are your child's first and most important teacher, and you can strengthen that role and share in learning by participating in activities at home and at the center.
-For ideas that tie our curriculum to fun-filled experiences for families at home, visit brighthorizons.com/family-resources.
+Click here for ideas that tie our curriculum to fun-filled experiences for families at home.